Submit Site Search

 Let’s face it: not everyone uses condoms anymore.
 Guys sometimes prefer other risk reduction strategies, such as using PrEP and undetectable viral load.
 Even if you don’t use condoms, lube is a helpful strategy to reduce HIV and STI transmission!

-One of the best features about lube is its capacity to ease strain your ass during sex.
+One of the best features about lube is its capacity to ease strain on your ass during sex.
 Without lube, fucking can lead to micro-tears.
 These tears can lead to an increased risk, and when there’s bleeding, it means that HIV or STIs have direct access to the bloodstream.
 Additionally, lube can alleviate sex from causing other issues, such as anal fissures and hemorrhoids.